OKSDGIT/RepoPBL/CasosPBL/2021/en/Task02/Task02-CSP-Report.md

 Competencies are specified based on the **Learning Objectives (LOs)** identified in the task analysis.

+### Competency Reuse

+To fulfill the objective to **"Use simulation tools for finite automata"**, we **reuse the competency "Test Computational Automata Using Simulators"** previously defined in *Task01 – The Vending Machine for Sodas and Snacks*:

+This competency remains fully relevant in the current task, where students are expected to validate their automaton models through formal simulation tools such as JFLAP.
+The learning outcomes include the ability to execute, observe, and analyze automata behavior in a simulated environment, ensuring functional correctness and alignment with system specifications.
-As one of the deliverables required for this task is a technical report structured according to the **Brazilian Computer Society (SBC)** academic article template, students are expected to write a formal technical document that explains the problem-solving process in a clear, organized, and rigorous manner.

-Given these requirements, we **reuse the previously defined competency in Task01**:
+Additionally, since one of the deliverables for this task is a **technical report** formatted according to the academic standards of the **Brazilian Computer Society (SBC)**, we also **reuse the previously defined competency from Task01**:

-**"Write a Technical Report."**
+> **Write a Technical Report**

-This competency remains fully applicable here.
-Its core learning outcomes—including structuring content, integrating team contributions, and communicating technical decisions effectively—are essential for this task as well.

-By reusing this competency, we:

-* Ensure **consistency in learning expectations** across tasks that involve technical documentation.
-* **Reinforce the importance of written communication** as a transversal skill in computing education.
-* Promote **competency traceability**, avoiding redundancy and ensuring that learning achievements can be accumulated and evidenced across different instructional contexts.

-This reuse also aligns with the **competency-based education model**, in which a single well-defined competency can support multiple learning goals across diverse tasks, provided the context of application remains pedagogically consistent.
+This competency involves planning, structuring, and composing a comprehensive document that clearly communicates the problem-solving process, decisions made, and justifications for the implemented model.
+It reinforces essential skills in technical writing, team collaboration, and documentation.

+The reuse of these competencies supports the following principles:

+* **Pedagogical consistency** in competency development across different learning tasks.
+* **Recognition and reinforcement of transversal skills**, such as documentation and tool-based validation.
+* **Avoidance of redundancy** through structured competency traceability.
+* **Alignment with competency-based education**, where a well-defined learning outcome may be demonstrated in multiple instructional contexts.

+By **reusing validated competencies**, we ensure that students build upon previously acquired abilities, promote cumulative learning, and facilitate assessment practices based on observable and transferable performance indicators.

 ### 4.1 Competency A Specification